JuliaPlots/PlotDocs.jl/docs/gallery/pyplot/index.md

 # PyPlot

-To switch to PyPlot backend, you can use:
+To switch to the `PyPlot` backend, you can use:

 ```julia
 using Plots